STATE OF WISCONSIN

 How do you file a request for independent external review?

 To file a request for independent review, you will need to complete an External Review Request Form.
-To obtain an External Review Request Form click here or call the member advocates at (608) 775-8052 or toll-free at (800) 897-1923, extension 58052.
-You must submit your request for independent external review to Gundersen Health Plan’s member advocate within four months (120 days) after our notice containing the final adverse decision.
+To obtain an External Review Request Form click here or call the Appeals Specialists at (800) 362-3309 extension 101901.
+You must submit your request for independent external review to Gundersen Health Plan’s Appeals Specialist within four months (120 days) after our notice containing the final adverse decision.

 Is there a cost involved for external review?